timescale/docs/timescaledb/how-to-guides/multinode-timescaledb/multinode-setup.md

 distributed hypertable dataset and execute queries locally.
 For more information about the multi-node architecture, see [about multi-node][about-multi-node].

+If you intend to use continuous aggregates in your multi-node environment, check the additional considerations in the [continuous aggregates][caggs] section.

 ## Set up multi-node on self-hosted TimescaleDB
 When you have installed TimescaleDB on the access node and as many data nodes as you require, you can set up multi-node and create a distributed hypertable.